 The hand-in concerns the continued development of the new database of IT[®].
 At this point you should have a final E/R diagram for your system, and have created the corresponding normalized relations in Oracle.
+You should populate your database with data that allows you to test your system, in particular the queries below.
+You may use the method described at www.itu.dk/people/pagh/DBSE06/generating-sample-data.txt to generate sample data.
+It is fine that groups help each other with this part (import each other's data).

 To shed light on the future use of the system, the management at IT@ have described a number of "use cases".
 To see if your database design supports these, without implementing a complete system, you are given the task to program the queries specified below.
 If you did not make a data model for the whole system, ignore the queries that do not make sense in your data model.
 Note that a number of the queries are quite challenging.
 If some query is difficult (or impossible) to write, maybe because of the way you represented data, you should explain the difficulty.
 You may want to add or change data in order to test your queries properly.
+Five of your queries should additionally be stated as relational algebra expressions.